-This DIY polka dot tablecloth project is extremely simple, straight-forward, and quick to do.
+This Thanksgiving tablecloth with the Polka dot project is extremely simple, straight-forward, and quick to do.
 At a time of the year when minutes and hours are at a premium, it doesn’t get much better than a fast DIY project.
 Add some sparkle and personality to an existing tablecloth or create your own, and you’ll be ready for the big feast (or even tomorrow’s regular ol’ dinner) in no time at all.

 - Linen cut to the size of your tablecloth (a good rule of thumb is a piece that is 2’ bigger than each tabletop measurement, so it hangs down 1’ on each side)

 - Gold acrylic paint (or in whatever color you want)

 - Circle foam pouncers (1” size used for this example)

 Step by step instruction to craft a tablecloth:

 Begin by laying out a large piece of cardboard or a drop cloth on your work surface.